OpenEvalProject/evals/manuscripts/elife-26607/v2/manuscript.md

 ## Abstract

-10.7554/eLife.26607.001 In bacteria various tactic responses are mediated by the same cellular pathway, but sensing of physical stimuli remains poorly understood.
-Here, we combine an in-vivo analysis of the pathway activity with a microfluidic taxis assay and mathematical modeling to investigate the thermotactic response of Escherichia coli .
+In bacteria various tactic responses are mediated by the same cellular pathway, but sensing of physical stimuli remains poorly understood.
+Here, we combine an in-vivo analysis of the pathway activity with a microfluidic taxis assay and mathematical modeling to investigate the thermotactic response of Escherichia coli.
 We show that in the absence of chemical attractants E. coli exhibits a steady thermophilic response, the magnitude of which decreases at higher temperatures.
 Adaptation of wild-type cells to high levels of chemoattractants sensed by only one of the major chemoreceptors leads to inversion of the thermotactic response at intermediate temperatures and bidirectional cell accumulation in a thermal gradient.
 A mathematical model can explain this behavior based on the saturation-dependent kinetics of adaptive receptor methylation.
 Lastly, we find that the preferred accumulation temperature corresponds to optimal growth in the presence of the chemoattractant serine, pointing to a physiological relevance of the observed thermotactic behavior.

 ## Introduction